Mathijssch/oxidian/README.md

 - [x] Handle size arguments in included figures
 - [x] Generate tag overview pages
 - [x] Populate navbar
+- [ ] Refactor so that the exporter only handles io.
+This makes it easier to unit test operations independently from the file system.
 - [~] Unify the way the filenames for tags are generated.
 See [filenames for tags](#tags).
 - [ ] Use Handlebars for templating
 - [x] Generate timeline page